Skip to main content

 Learning Outcomes

-The MEM program requires the completion of 14 courses, including the industry internship (ENGG 390), although the actual number of courses may vary from student to student, depending on their preparation and coursework before entering the program.
+The MEM program requires the completion of 14 courses, including the capstone project course (ENGG 390), although the actual number of courses may vary from student to student, depending on their preparation and coursework before entering the program.

 ENGM 178: Technology Assessment